XuehaiPan/nvitop/docs/source/index.rst

 .. note::

-    Python 3.8+ is required, and Python versions lower than 3.8 is not supported.
+    Python 3.8+ is required, and Python versions lower than 3.8 are not supported.

 Install from conda-forge (|Conda-forge Package|_):